-276 garnering and collating comprehensive client-level data.
-While we celebrate our region's

-277 leadership in using high-quality data to inform our decision making, we also recognize that
+- 276 garnering and collating comprehensive client-level data.
+While we celebrate our region's - 277 leadership in using high-quality data to inform our decision making, we also recognize that - 278 improvement of our data system capacity and transparency is essential to the success of this - 279 plan.
+Better, more accurate data supports performance, equity, and accountability. - 280

-278 improvement of our data system capacity and transparency is essential to the success of this and other service providers to set aside time for regular data entry of information on clients or guests.
-This creates a burden on hardworking staff who are primarily focused on serving and caring for the clients and residents experiencing homelessness, and is exacerbated by the fact that many agencies are already understaffed and face challenges in recruitment and retention due to wages and the difficulty of the work.
+Administrative datasets such as HMIS require staff at shelters, day centers, hygiene centers, and other service providers to set aside time for regular data entry of information on clients or

+- guests.
+This creates a burden on hardworking staff who are primarily focused on serving and caring for the clients and residents experiencing homelessness, and is exacerbated by the fact that many agencies are already understaffed and face challenges in recruitment and retention - due to wages and the difficulty of the work.
 This burden on staff can lead to shortfalls in data entry.
-In addition, implicit biases may affect interpretations of people's experiences when using gualitative research methods (ex. surveys and interviews).
-Statistical modeling also relies on

-279 plan.
-Better, more accurate data supports performance, equity, and accountability.

-Administrative datasets such as HMIS require staff at shelters, day centers, hygiene centers,

-- assumptions to predict future impacts.
-With our region's reputation for leadership in data - expertise, it is essential that KCRHA take multiple factors into account as we seek to fullycapture the experiences of unhoused neighbors, the scope and scale of the challenge, and the - 292 future of the homelessness response system. - 293
+In addition, implicit biases may affect interpretations of people's experiences when using - qualitative research methods (ex. surveys and interviews).
+Statistical modeling also relies on assumptions to predict future impacts.
+With our region's reputation for leadership in data - 290 expertise, it is essential that KCRHA take multiple factors into account as we seek to fully - 291 capture the experiences of unhoused neighbors, the scope and scale of the challenge, and the - 292 future of the homelessness response system. - 293